Mesteriis/repository-updater/README.md

 ## Known issues and limitations

-- Any kind of testing and linting... is missing...
+- Any kind of testing... is missing...

 ## Changelog & Releases